Thekishor/user_service/README.md

 ### Security & Authentication

-- **Dual JWT Token Authentication**: Uses brief Access Tokens and longer-lived Refresh Tokens.
+- **Dual JWT Token Authentication****: Uses brief Access Tokens and longer-lived Refresh Tokens.
-- **Secure Cookie Storage**: Refresh tokens are stored in secure `httpOnly` and `sameSite` cookies to prevent XSS attacks.
+- **Secure Cookie Storage****: Refresh Tokens are stored in secure `httpOnly` and `sameSite` cookies to reduce the risk of token theft.
-- **Session Revocation**: Tracks token versions (`tokenVersion`) allowing users to log out from a single device or revoke access from **all active devices**.
+- **Session Revocation****: Tracks token versions (`tokenVersion`) allowing users to log out from a single device or revoke access from **all active devices**.
-- **Role-Based Access Control (RBAC)**: Middleware handles standard user vs. administrator routes.
+- **Role-Based Access Control (RBAC)****: Middleware handles standard user vs. administrator routes.
-- **Zod Data Validation**: Incoming requests on the backend and user inputs on the frontend are validated using Zod.
+- **Zod Data Validation****: Incoming requests on the backend and user inputs on the frontend are validated using Zod.
+- **Global API Rate Limiting****: Protects the API from excessive requests, abuse, and basic denial-of-service attacks.
+- **Route-Specific Rate Limiting****: Applies stricter limits to sensitive endpoints such as login and registration to help prevent brute-force attacks.
+- **Redis-Based Rate Limiting****: Uses Redis as a shared rate-limit store for consistent rate limiting across server instances.
+- **Helmet Security****: Uses Helmet to add security-related HTTP headers and improve the application's security posture.
+- **CORS Protection****: Restricts API access to trusted origins and helps prevent unauthorized cross-origin requests.

 ### Email Workflows